Creating your Ultimate Itinerary for Paris

 - Speaking of coffee if you order a coffee in France expect a tiny espresso, order a café crème grande if you need a good hit of caffeine with milk.

-My best Paris itinerary tip would be to figure out if you want to spend time in museums, find iconic french food cafes and restaurants, are you a history buff and want to see beautiful French architecture and buildings or do you just want to wander the streets of Paris?
+My best Paris itinerary tip would be to figure out if you want to spend time in museums, find iconic french food cafes and restaurants, are you a history buff and want to see beautiful French architecture and buildings or do you want to find the best bakeries in Paris?

 You see you can spend a full day in the Louvre if that’s your thing.
 You can wander the streets of Paris searching out those wonderful French foods, shop for designer delights it all depends on what you personally find the most exciting for your trip to Paris.